konstantine25b/polymarket_algo/src/bidding_decision/auto_bid/README.md

 - Highlights positions that are recommended for selling
 - Identifies positions where Buy-Only value is 0, indicating they should be sold
 - **Automatically executes sell orders for recommended positions**
+- Sells positions with model predictions below a specified threshold
 - Shows current market prices (bid/ask), spread, and your model's predictions for each position
 - Provides token IDs needed for programmatic selling
 - Shows Buy-Only and Sell-Only opportunity values for every position